BOCOVO/db-schema-visualizer/packages/dbml-vs-code-extension/README.md

 - Create Entity Relationship Diagram from your dbml file
 - Allow you to drag diagrams
 - Support both light and dark themes
+- Multiple display mode.
+Display all columns, relational columns only or table headers only

 ## Extension Settings